jimcrews/crewsj.github.io/k8s-kind-setup.md

 ## Creating a Cluster

 Once Kind is installed, create a Kind config file to specify cluster options.
 We'll start with a 4 node cluster.
-To use port mappings with NodePort, the kind node containerPort and the service nodePort needs to be equal.
+Because we are using KIND, we need to take additional steps to expose the Cluster to the local computer.
+To do this, we need to use port mappings.
+The kind `containerPort` and the service `nodePort` needs to be equal.

 ``` yaml
 kind: Cluster